 The more adventurous may explore the deeper second, and even third level tunnels.
 For those who prefer to remain above ground, there is ample opportunity to view excavated areas from above.
 The guide will advise on the length and level of difficulty of each tunnel before entering - some are easily accessed by stairs.

 Return to Ho Chi Minh for a late lunch, and then enjoy a tour of the highlights of the city.
 Begin with a visit to the Reunification Palace, a 1960s award-winning building that was the South Vietnamese Presidential Palace and headquarters for the Saigon Government during the Vietnam/American War.
 Now preserved as a museum, the tour will also include the underground communications bunkers.
 Continue to the History Museum, housing an excellent display tracing the origins of the indigenous Vietnamese.
-There will also be an opportunity to see a delightful performance of Water Puppetry on the grounds.

 Return to the hotel to refresh before a farewell dinner in one of the finest restaurants in Ho Chi Minh City.